 I moved my LEGO wall to a separate area near my Makerspace so that it is more easily accessible to students.
 I leave this area fairly open ended, although the Basic Engineering posters pictured above are a wonderful way to encourage students to use more engineering vocabulary as they create.
 Students love to use the LEGO wall to create birds-eye view creations, letters, and basic structures and scenes.
 The rainbow baseplates are found HERE.
 I am so thankful for my handy husband who hot glued the base plates to plywood and framed it for easy hanging on the wall.
 If you’re wanting an easy and quick way to create a LEGO wall, peel-and-stick baseplates are the way to go, but they are quite a bit more expensive than the regular baseplates.
 365 Things to do with LEGO Bricks is also an awesome source of inspiration for your kids in any LEGO area.

-My brand new Makerspace Quote Posters feature famous quotes by scientists, inventors and scholars that promote the engineering design process and a growth mindset.
-They ideal to display in a Makerspace or any classroom.
+My Makerspace Quote Posters feature famous quotes by scientists, inventors and scholars that promote the engineering design process and a growth mindset.
+They’re ideal to display in a Makerspace or any classroom.

 Finally, my STEM bulletin board is the perfect visual for students to remind them of our steps for the Engineering Design Process.